liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Added responsive design for mobile and desktop
 - ✅ Created a comprehensive CDK implementation plan with a single stack approach
 - ✅ Defined NX targets for building and deploying the infrastructure
+- ✅ Updated frontend components to handle optional properties in API responses
+- ✅ Fixed type issues in API service layer to use shared types
+- ✅ Improved error handling in frontend components

 ## What Works